 Large Print Edition

-The Wolf & the Witch will be published in trade paperback with Maximilian on the cover and also in a hardcover large print edition with the cover at left.
+The Wolf & the Witch is available in a hardcover large print edition with the cover at left.

 An excerpt from The Wolf & the Witch:

 The first prey of the season and ’twas a large party.
 Their luck could not have been better.
 Alys could only imagine that this company carried considerable wealth, and she knew that Ceara would fetch a good price for the steeds.
 The raiding party had made good time on their return, but perhaps they feared pursuit.
 And so they should, if their success had been so great.
 Alys was glad the preparations had been made.

 Destriers!
 The riches of this raiding party would soon be claimed by Alys and her comrades.
 The moon was the barest sliver overhead, offering just enough illumination to spark fear of what could be seen.
 The men’s thoughts would contrive much worse, she knew.